 to execute the operations.

-It is not recommended to enable allow-unsafe in an option file, especially in the production environment.
+It is not recommended to permanently enable allow-unsafe in an option file or wrapper script, especially in the production environment.
 It is safer to require users to supply it manually on the command-line on an as-needed basis, to serve as a confirmation step for unsafe operations.

 You may also configure Skeema to conditionally permit unsafe operations on tables below a certain size (in bytes), or always permit unsafe operations on tables that have no rows.
 This behavior is configured through the safe-below-size option.
 For example, you could configure safe-below-size=10M